adeoke/django-quarantine-workout-graphql/README.md

 # Motivation

 This project was inspired by the need to keep fit during a quarantine.
-The intention is given a pool of exercises a user can provide their exercise requirements and obtain a workout tailored to those requirements.
+Given a pool of exercises a user can provide their workout criteria and obtain a tailored set of exercises that matches those conditions.

 # Demo